 Mission preparation and technology development for the Tropical Carbon Mission

-University of Glasgow with University of Leicester and STFC ATC
+University of Edinburgh with University of Leicester and STFC ATC

 Project Funded in the CEOI-ST EO9 Call for Mission and Technology Studies in preparation for future ESA Earth Explorer Missions